Hendrix-CS/csci151/labs/maze-enums.md

 ### Step 3.3 - Maze Updates

-In the `Maze` class, implement the method `public boolean inRoom(Position p)`.
+In the `Maze` class, implement the following method:

+* `public boolean inRoom(Position p)`.

   This method will return `true` if the requested `Position` is part of a room, as defined above.

 ### Step 3.4 - Puzzle Updates